alejoaa/tf-bert/README.md

 # TF-BERT: A fine-tuned BERT model for Named Entity Recognition of transcription factors and target genes in scientific literature

-TF-BERT is [BioMedBERT](https://doi.org/10.1145/3458754) model fine-tuned on a custom Named Entity Recognition dataset derived from [ExTRI](https://doi.org/10.1016/j.bbagrm.2021.194778).
+TF-BERT a is [BioMedBERT](https://doi.org/10.1145/3458754) model fine-tuned on a custom Named Entity Recognition dataset derived from [ExTRI](https://doi.org/10.1016/j.bbagrm.2021.194778).
 Specifically, ExTRI contains sentences with mentions of interactions between transcription factors (TFs) and their target genes (TGs).
 We used an existing fine-tuned BioMedBERT model and fuzzy matching to label words/tokens in ExTRI’s sentences for TF and TG entities, using the reported TFs and TGs from ExTRI for each sentence.
 Next, we fine-tuned a pre-trained BioMedBERT model on the labeled sentences to detect TF and TG classes.

 ## Project structure
 - `configs/`: Configuration files with arguments for fine-tuning BERT with `notebooks/run_ner.ipynb` or `scripts/run_ner.py`.